-The function Y 3 1 is 5 cos square theta minus 1 times sin theta times cos phi.
-This is a trigonometric function - homogeneous function of order 3, because 1 is nothing but sin square theta and cos square theta.
-So, it is 4 cos square theta minus sin square theta times sin theta.
-So, everything is cubic times cos phi.
-And therefore, for phi, cos phi; and therefore, for phi, we have chosen the value 0 that, this is maximum.
-And so what you see is the plot of 5 cos square theta minus 1 times sin theta on the polar coordinates.
-You can see that, it goes to 0 at three places; phi cos square theta minus 1.
-This is minus 1 when cos theta is 0.
-And this is again phi cos square theta minus 1 at 0.
-And at 180 degree, it is 0, because there is a function sin theta.
+The function y 3 1 is 5 cos square theta minus 1 times sin theta times cos phi.
+This is a trigonometric function homogeneous function of order 3, because one is nothing but sin square theta and cos square theta.
+So, it is 4 cos square theta minus sin square theta times sin theta so everything is cubic times cos phi.
+And therefore for phi cos phi and therefore, for phi we have chosen the value 0 that this is maximum.
+And so what you see is the plot of phi cos square theta minus 1 times sin theta on the polar coordinates.

+You can see that it goes to 0 at 3 place 3 places phi cos square theta minus 1 that is this is minus 1 when cos theta is 0.
+And this is again phi cos square theta minus 1 that is 0.
+And at 180 degrees also it is 0, because it is there is a function sin theta.
 Therefore, the plot looks like the shape.
-You start from 0; as the theta value goes this way, the function increases to this point; and then as the theta becomes more and more, the function comes to 0; then the functions goes through this value and it comes back to this.
-And this is multiplied by cos phi.
-And therefore, the actual representation; and again, you can see that, there is a plus part, there is a minus part, and there is a plus part multiplied by cos phi.
+You start from 0 as the theta value goes this way the function increases to this point.
+And then as the theta becomes more and more, the function comes to 0, then the function goes through this value and it comes back to this.
+And this is multiplied by cos phi and therefore, the actual representation and again you can see that there is a plus part there is a minus part and there is a plus part multiplied by cos phi phi.

-So, if we look at to the cos phi part together, the modulation that you see is followed by that - followed by that.
-But now, in the whole phi-axis system, therefore, you see the plus minus, plus minus, plus minus; and this is an odd function.
-The f orbitals are odd functions in the three-dimensional coordinate systems.
-And you can see that, whatever is here, it is opposite on the side is negative; whatever is here, its opposite part is negative here and so on.
-So, this is the shape of one of the f orbitals; it has the value phi; it has the equation phi cos square theta minus 1 times the sin theta cos phi.
-The cos phi comes from the real part of exponential i phi.
-Therefore, what you see is this is Y 3 plus or...
-This is plus 1; and if it is multiplied by sin phi, that is, Y 3 minus 1.
+So, if we look at the cos phi part together, the modulation that you see is followed by that followed by that, but now in the whole 5 axis system therefore you see the plus, minus, plus, minus and this is an odd function.
+The f orbitals or odd functions of the in the three-dimensional coordinate systems.
+And you can see that whatever is here, it is opposite on this side is negative; whatever is here, it is opposite part is negative here and so on.

+So, this is the shape of one of the f orbitals it has the value phi, it has the equation phi cos square theta minus 1 times the sin theta cos phi.
+The cos phi comes from the real part of exponential i phi, therefore what you see is this is Y 3 plus r this is plus 1, and if it is multiplied by sin phi, that is Y 3 minus 1.

-So, what we have is a visual representation for real and imaginary parts.
-But, this is only angular function.
-We have not seen the angular function multiplied by the radial function, because you remember - psi n l m r theta phi is the radial function R n l of r multiplied by Y l m theta phi.
-So, what you have seen is only the visual presentation for these, but the radial functions bring in their own nodes along the radii r - the sphere.
-And therefore, the radial function multiplied by the angular function, the three-dimensional visual representation is quite complex.
-In the next part, we will see the radial function and the square of the radial function; we will discuss the probabilities - the radial probability distribution; we will discuss the angular probability distribution and do a small bit of calculations involving the spherical coordinate system for the hydrogen atom.
-And with that the mathematical as well as the physical picture of the hydrogen atom that, I wanted to give for this course is complete.
+So, what we have is a visual representation for real and imaginary parts, but this is only angular function.
+We have not seen the angular function multiplied by the radial function because you remember psi n l m or theta phi is the radial function R n l of r for multiplied by Y l m theta phi theta phi.
+So, what you have seen is only the visual representation for these, but the radial functions bring in their own nodes along the radii r this sphere.

+And therefore, the radial function multiplied by the angular function the threedimensional visual representation is quite complex.
+In the next part, we will see the radial function, and the square of the radial function.
+We will discuss the probabilities the radial probability distribution.
+We will discuss the angular probability distribution and do a small bit of calculations involving the spherical coordinate system for the hydrogen atom.
+And with that the mathematical as well as the physical picture of the hydrogen atom that I wanted to give for this course is complete.
 So, we will do that in the next part.